Skip to main content

 <local-part>+<tag>

-The mail server only checks the part before the plus sign (<local-part>).
+The email server only checks the part before the plus sign (<local-part>).
 The tag (<tag>) is ignored but remains in the header – ideal for filter rules, analysis, or for separating logins.

 Advantages

-• Easy filtering: You can create rules in your mailbox, e.g., "Move all mails to myname+shopping@… to the Shopping folder."
+• Easy filtering: You can create rules in your mailbox, e.g., "Move all emails to myname+shopping@… to the Shopping folder".

 • sipcall (max.muster+sipcall@...)